stevenrick/stevenrick.github.io/content/_index.md

 You can check out my [links](/links) and [publications](/publications) to see what I've been up to.

 My work generally spans the fields of human-computer interaction, applied AI, and design.
+I am especially excited about the emergent capabilities of human-computer teams.